 What are academic weaknesses?

-Nobody is perfect as a human being.
+Nobody is perfect.
 We all have our strengths and weaknesses.
 Academic weaknesses are the drawbacks you encounter in a learning environment.
-Same as academic strengths, your academic weaknesses can come from your skills, personality traits, or talents.
+Similar to academic strengths, your academic weaknesses can come from your skills, personality traits, or talents.
+These weaknesses are usually identified as part of the college or university admission process.
+Or, they can also be used for your personal development.

 5 examples of academic weaknesses